 How we protect your information

 MassMutual takes cyber security seriously and we’ll continue to make investments that help protect both customer and employee information.
-This includes providing the right personnel and resources to our dedicated Information Risk Management Program that is aligned with leading industry guidelines.
+This includes providing the right personnel and resources to our dedicated Enterprise Cyber Security Program that is aligned with leading industry guidelines.

 We truly value the trusting relationships we have built and believe we need to continue to earn that trust every day, for new and existing clients.
 One of the ways we do that is by staying committed to protecting the information entrusted to us and continuously investing in that commitment.